Ver2X/mclang/README.md

 in lexer, make it reconize "sizeof" as a keyword

-because before we have add  "size" int Type, change parser just return the correspond number
+because before we have add  "Size" int Type, change parser just return the correspond number

 ```c++
 // primary =  "(" expr ")" | ident func-args?| num